 Each of the foregoing dividends was designated to be an eligible dividend for the purposes of the Income Tax Act (Canada).
-Specific dates and amounts of future dividends will be determined by the Board of Directors on an ongoing basis.
+The amounts and specific distribution dates of any future dividends will be evaluated and determined by the Board of Directors on an ongoing basis.